EarthlySkies/kura5-savehelper/CONTRIBUTING.md

 - All code should follow the [Python Style Guide](https://www.python.org/dev/peps/pep-0008/)
 - Don't comment what is being done.
 Comment why it is being done
 - Functions should be no more than 25 lines in length.
 If it gets longer, split it up
+- All input reading should be done via stdin
+- All text output should be done via stdout
 - Function names are to be written_in_snakecase()
 - Variabe names are to be writtenInCamelCase